ppwwyyxx/wechat-dump/README.md

 WeChat(微信), as the most popular mobile IM app in China, failed to allow users to export well-formatted chat history.
 This tool can parse and dump WeChat chat history on a rooted android phone.

+NEWS: WeChat 6.0+ use silk to encode audio.
+The code is updated.

 ### How to use:

 #### Dependencies: